laravel/vapor-docs/1.0/resources/databases.md

 vapor database:proxy my-application-db
 ```

-You may instruct an environment to use the proxy associated with the database using the `database-proxy` configuration option within your `vapor.yml` file:
+Next, you may instruct an environment to use the proxy associated with the database using the `database-proxy` configuration option within your `vapor.yml` file:

 ```yaml
 id: 3